Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity

 Between 2021 and 2022, participants moved from tentative curiosity to outright resistance toward generative AI in digital painting.
-In 2021, many described themselves as ``testing the waters''—interested but uncertain.
+In 2021, many described themselves as “testing the waters”—interested but uncertain.
 Several downloaded free AI apps or tried early demo websites, but treated them more as novelties than serious tools.
-As P3 recalled, \textit{``I played with it for fun, just to see what it could do.
-At that time it felt like a toy, not something that could threaten me'' (2021).} By 2022, however, as AI-generated images became widely circulated on social media and art forums, the tone shifted dramatically.
+As P3 recalled, \textit{“I played with it for fun, just to see what it could do.
+At that time it felt like a toy, not something that could threaten me” (2021).} By 2022, however, as AI-generated images became widely circulated on social media and art forums, the tone shifted dramatically.
 What had seemed like harmless experimentation quickly turned into disillusionment and even hostility.
-Participants frequently dismissed the outputs as ``garbage,'' ``worthless collages,'' or ``lacking aesthetics.''
-P1, who in 2021 had spoken of curiosity, now concluded: \textit{``I tried again this year, and honestly, it became worse.
-Everyone is posting AI art everywhere, and to me they all look the same—shallow, soulless'' (2022).} This illustrates a turning point where initial exploration hardened into distrust once participants confronted AI’s growing visibility in their creative environments.
+Participants frequently dismissed the outputs as “garbage,” “worthless collages,” or “devoid of artistic sensibility.”
+P1, who in 2021 had spoken of curiosity, now concluded: \textit{“I tried again this year, and honestly, it became worse.
+Everyone is posting AI art everywhere, and to me they all look the same—shallow, soulless” (2022).} This illustrates a turning point where initial exploration hardened into distrust once participants confronted AI’s growing visibility in their creative environments.

-The most common criticism was aesthetic poverty.
+The most common criticism concerned the perceived artistic shallowness of AI-generated images.
 In 2021, some still wondered whether AI images might one day achieve artistic merit.
 But by 2022, nearly all rejected them as inauthentic.
-P4 gestured to several online images and remarked, \textit{``Look at these things.
+P4 gestured to several online images and remarked, \textit{“Look at these things.
 Do you think they have any value?
-They are nothing but visual gibberish'' (2022).} P9 added, \textit{``Maybe they look polished, but they have no warmth.
-Real art always carries traces of the artist’s struggle, and these images erase that struggle'' (2022).} Such comments reveal not just dissatisfaction with technical quality but a deeper anxiety about whether art without human touch can still be called art.
+They are nothing but visual gibberish” (2022).} P9 added, \textit{“Maybe they look polished, but they have no warmth.
+Real art always carries traces of the artist’s struggle, and these images erase that struggle” (2022).} Such comments reveal not just dissatisfaction with technical quality but a deeper anxiety about whether art without human touch can still be called art.